-What we like about baked eggs is that they can be sliced into finger food, which is great for adults who are rushing to work, teenagers who are rushing to school and kids who think eating with their hands is much more fun than using a fork.
+Baked eggs are firm enough to be sliced into finger food, which is a great hack for adults rushing to work, teenagers off to school, or for little ones who prefer eating with their hands to using a fork.
 You can bake eggs up as a frittata, or give them a little more time in the oven in a square pan for a thicker, sturdier shape.
-Make this recipe for Sausage & Egg Breakfast Bites at night and the next morning just slice and go – the squares are just as good cold as they are heated up.
+With just 2g of carbs per serving, this recipe makes for the perfect, simple keto breakfast casserole, or ideal low-carb breakfast bites.

 My name is Hank Garner and I am 39 years old.
 I have struggled with my weight my entire life.
 Except for a brief time in my young adulthood, I have always been over weight.